 The Rubric is a collaborative assessment tool to help faculty and instructional designers identify and meet standards of equity, diversity, and inclusion during new course development or redesign processes.

 The current rubric (v.
-1.0) has been integrated into the course design process through the addition of statements promoting welcome and inclusivity along with those acknowledging inherent bias into the eLearning Master Template and Course Review process.
+1.0) has been integrated into the course design process through the addition of statements promoting a welcoming environment and inclusivity along with those acknowledging inherent bias into the eLearning Master Template and Course Review process.
 The Division will review and update the rubric as appropriate.

-If you are interested in getting involved with our the Division's Digital Equity and Inclusion mission, please contact Dana Ingham.
+If you are interested in getting involved with our the Division's Digital Equity and Inclusion mission, please contact Tiffany Gibson.